geraldcroes/traefik/docs/index.md

 Imagine that you have deployed a bunch of microservices on your infrastructure.
 You probably used a service registry (like etcd or consul) and/or an orchestrator (swarm, Mesos/Marathon) to manage all these services.
 If you want your users to access some of your microservices from the Internet, you will have to use a reverse proxy and configure it using virtual hosts or prefix paths:

-- domain `api.domain.com` will point the microservice `api` in your private network
+- domain `api.domain.com` will point the microservice `API` in your private network
 - path `domain.com/web` will point the microservice `web` in your private network
-- domain `backoffice.domain.com` will point the microservices `backoffice` in your private network, load-balancing between your multiple instances
+- domain `backoffice.domain.com` will point the microservices `back office` in your private network, load-balancing between your multiple instances

-But a microservices architecture is dynamic...
-Services are added, removed, killed or upgraded often, eventually several times a day.
+But a microservices architecture is dynamic: Services are often added, removed, killed or upgraded, eventually several times a day.

 Traditional reverse-proxies are not natively dynamic.
 You can't change their configuration and hot-reload easily.